About Us

 Beachbum was an idea born from me being a web developer and day-dreaming about surf trips up the Garden Route onwards to J-Bay.

-I approached Spike from Wavescape as my business partner at the time knew him personally and I sourced some spot info (Spike still has best surfing guide for South Africa available) that we tied to accommodation options.
+I approached Spike from Wavescape, as my business partner at the time knew him personally and I sourced some spot info (Spike still has best surfing guide for South Africa available) which we tied to accommodation options.
 See it as an early ‘surfing AirBnB’ with surf stays near your favourite surfing spots.

 I hope that you enjoy using my site.
 If you have any questions, please contact us.